CORPFIN 2500 - Business Finance II

 Learning & Teaching Activities

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students in this course are expected to attend all lectures throughout the semester plus one tutorial class (beginning from week 2) each week.
-This course has been designed such that you are expected to commit approximately 9 hours per week of private study outside of your regular classes.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Students in this course are expected to attend and prepare for all topics prior to the scheduled class.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: